ibomash/LittleMoments/README.md

 - [ ] Fix HealthKit prompt strings in Info.plist
 - Keep display on while meditating (optionally)

+### Project infrastructure

+- [ ] Pick an open source license and set up a Github repo
+- [ ] Set up an Apple Developer account to release the app
+- [ ] Make a simple "About" screen

 ### Widgets

 - Design and implement a home screen widget with a prompt for starting meditation